projectcalico/calico/v3.6/security/kubernetes-network-policy.md

 ### Concepts

 The Kubernetes Network Policy API provides a standard way for users to define network policy for controlling network connections.
 However, Kubernetes has no built-in capability to enforce the network policy.
-Instead, enforcement of network policy is handled by network plugins such as Calico.
+To enforce network policy, you must use a network plugin such as Calico.

 #### Ingress and egress

 The bulk of securing network connections typically revolves around defining egress and ingress rules.
-From the point of view of a Kubernetes pod, ingress is incoming connections to the pod, and egress is outgoing connections from the pod.
-In Kubernetes network policy you create ingress and egress “allow” rules independently (egress, ingress, or both).
+From the point of view of a Kubernetes pod, **ingress** is incoming connections to the pod, and **egress** is outgoing connections from the pod.
+In Kubernetes network policy, you create ingress and egress “allow” rules independently (egress, ingress, or both).

 #### Default deny/allow behavior